swapnil930/contact-manager-springboot/README.md

 <h1>Contact Management Application...<h1/>
-This is a full-stack web application for managing contacts, built with ReactJS on the frontend and Spring Boot on the backend.
+<p>This is a full-stack web application for managing contacts, built with ReactJS on the frontend and Spring Boot on the backend.
 It allows users to create, view, update, and delete contacts.
-The app is designed to be fast, responsive, and user-friendly.
+The app is designed to be fast, responsive, and user-friendly.</p>

 Features
 Frontend: